 A Corporation is run by its Directors and Officers who are also not allowed to steal from the business.
 A corporation is a legal entity that is owned by its shareholders and managed by its Directors and Officers.
 As it is its own legal entity, the shareholders, Directors and Officers are not typically legally responsible for the liabilities of a corporation.

 Fiduciary Duty; the Duty not to steal

 Partners, Directors, and Officers are all bound by a fiduciary duty which imposes a duty of loyalty on that person requiring them to act honestly, in good faith, and strictly in the best interests of the beneficiaries of such relationship.
 Different business structures owe a fiduciary duty to various parties, and as such the standard of care dictating the fiduciary duty will vary.
-Directors, and Officers must act in the best interests of their corporation and Partners must act in the best interests of their other Business Partners.
+Directors and Officers must act in the best interests of their corporation and Partners must act in the best interests of their other Business Partners.

 In every transaction relating to the partnership, the partners are bound to do their best for the partnership itself and share any benefits with the other partners.
-As Partners owe each other a fiduciary duty, they cannot obtain an individual advantage at the expense of the partnership.
+Since Partners owe each other a fiduciary duty, they cannot obtain an individual advantage at the expense of the partnership.
 Among other things, this means they cannot:

 - divert or usurp a business opportunity or a client from the partnership;

 - misappropriate, take, or steal partnership property (money, intellectual property, confidential information or trade secrets); or